warbe-maker/VBA-Message/README.md

         mMsg.Monitor Process, Step
         ' .... end of a process or loop
 ```
-The code below demonstrates a slightly more elaborated approach by using the optional `mMsg.MonitorHeader` and `mMsg.MonitorFooter` service:
+The code below demonstrates the service - slightly more elaborated by using the optional `mMsg.MonitorHeader` and `mMsg.MonitorFooter`:
 ```vb
 Option Explicit
 #If VBA7 Then